remarshal-project/remarshal/README.md

 python3 -m pip install --user remarshal
 ```

-Instead of a release, you can install the development version.
+You can install the current development version instead of a release.
 Prefer releases unless you have a reason to run the development version.

 ```sh